 Trae Miller, Executive Director – As a native of Logan County with strong business experience, Trae brings a local perspective combined with a strong business approach and strategic thinking to his leadership role.
 His previous experience included Business Development Analyst, Feed Formulator, and Buyer at J.D.
 Heiskell & Co, Lead Buyer and Account Manager for Cargill Food Distribution in Denver and Salt Lake City.
 Board involvements include NECALG, Progressive 15, AMPT, NECO Manufacturers Alliance, NECO Economic Developers, and Logan County Chamber of Commerce.
 Trae is a graduate of Colorado State University with a degree in Business Administration with Marketing Concentration and Financial Analysis Certificate.

-Vice President – Tom Kiel, owner Better Electric
+President – Tom Kiel, owner Better Electric

 BOARD OF DIRECTORS: